-How much space someone has is often one of the biggest determining factors on spacing.
-If you have limited space to grow, good soil and want as much garlic as possible, then planting your garlic with very close spacing is the best option.
-Some of the best garlic is grown by market gardeners or homeowners that use very intensive beds with extremely tight spacing.
+How much space someone has is also one of the biggest determining factors on spacing.
+If you have limited space to grow, have good soil and want as much garlic as possible, then planting your garlic with very close spacing is the best option.
+Some of the nicest looking garlic is grown by market gardeners or homeowners that use very intensive beds with extremely tight spacing.

 If you are growing a variety of garlic that tends to produce large bulbs and/or you are trying to grow the absolute largest garlic possible, then giving each plant a large amount of space is the best practice.
 In general, individual garlic plants do not need a very large amount of space, however using a plant spacing on the wider side will definitely improve your chances of growing large, healthy garlic that looks uniform.

 On our farm, we typically plant on 40" raised beds that have three or four rows.
 In the three row beds, spacing is 12" between rows.
-In the four row beds, spacing is 9" between rows.
+In the four row beds, spacing is 10" between rows.
 All our in row spacing is 6 inches between plants.
 We have found that our current spacing allows for easy weeding and tends to grow large healthy bulbs.